OpenMDAO/POEMs/POEM_084.md

 ## Proposed Solution

-OpenMDAO will contain a new subpackage, `openmdao.math` that will include jax-based implementations for some useful differentiable functions.
+OpenMDAO will contain a new subpackage, `openmdao.jax` that will include jax-based implementations for some useful differentiable functions.

 The initial set will include:
 - act_tanh : A hyperbolic tangent-based activation function.